z3niith/OpenCV_Project/README.md

 # .M3U8 Downloader and Converter
+Check "Mac" branch for mac
+For Linux (Arch):

 I created this because I was annoyed that their are no others that I could easily find out their.